Get free shipping on orders over $150

 Production stage of organic and fair trade Panela raw cane sugar

-The panela is then put in a final, unheated cauldron.
-The very hot panela then begins to swell, like when you boil milk.
-With a shovel, farmers break this layer when it reaches very high in the container to allow the panela to be cooled by the air.
+The panela is then placed in a final, unheated pot.
+The very hot panela then begins to swell, similar to boiling milk.
+With a shovel, the farmers break this layer when it reaches the top of the container to allow the panela to be cooled by the air.

 Step 6